Tutorial Gateway

 SELECT SUBSTRING('Tutorial Gateway Provides MySQL Tutorial' FROM -23 FOR 14) AS Substring3;

-In the below statement, We used Substring to starting at index position -14.
-It means, the substring function start index position from the right side (i.e., l) and count until it reaches 14. next, it starts returning those 14 characters
+In the below statement, We used this one to start at index position -14.
+It means this function starts the index position from the right side (i.e., l) and counts until it reaches 14. next, it starts returning those 14 characters

 SELECT SUBSTRING('Tutorial Gateway Provides MySQL Tutorial', -14) AS Substring1;

-The MySQL String Substring function also allows you to select the required number of characters from the column values.
-For this, We are going to use the below shown data
+The Substring function also allows you to select the required number of characters from the column values.
+For this, We are going to use the below-shown data.

 SELECT FirstNme